kautilya705/Testing-Grading-/README.md

 # GradingAssignments
-A centralised server system which uses LLMs to grade introduction to programming assignments automatically
+An automatic grader which uses LLMs to grading programming assignments in a tenth time.

+## Subheader
+The product uses REST API system through multi threading